mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/docs.md

 ## Compatibility

 Below is a table listing the bootloader support using various device types.
-All versions of the Mender client software will work with either of the two bootloaders.
+All versions of the Mender client software, as well as the rootfs-image update modules, will work with either of the two bootloaders.

 | *Feature*                                | *Supported*  |
 |------------------------------------------|--------------|